 Agrigento | Olive Oil Tasting & the Temple of Selinunte

-Travel first to Agrigento, and then on to Castelvetrano, where you visit a local tenuta (farm estate).
+Travel this morning to Castelvetrano, where you visit a local tenuta (farm estate).
 Nestled among olive groves and vineyards, the farm is renowned for its delicious olive oil.
 Enjoy a guided visit before savoring a selection of oils, followed by lunch on site.
 Afterward, visit Selinunte, one of the most striking archaeological sites in the Mediterranean, led by an expert local guide.
 Explore its monumental Doric temples, and view the surrounding landscape and the turquoise sea below from the site’s lofty acropolis.
-Then, continue to your luxury hotel.
+Then, continue to your luxury hotel in Agrigento.

 Favara | Cooking Class

 Journey to Favara, a Sicilian settlement that dates back several millennia, to sample its famed culinary delights.
 Stop at a local pasticceria to try a sweet “pasta di Elena” and learn the Sicilian way to stuff a cannoli shell.
 Next, attend a cooking class that includes a series of appetizers such as caponata, arancini or another local dish of your choosing.
-Also learn about local almond production and enjoy a tasting of fresh almond milk.
 Then, enjoy the delicacies you helped create for lunch, along with a selection of local wines.
 Continue to the nearby Valley of the Temples, the jewel of southwestern Sicily.
-The impressive remains of five Doric temples comprise this richly-preserved fifth-century BC site, resplendent with 1,000-year-old olive trees and diverse Mediterranean flora.
-Visit the 2,000-year-old Temple of Concord, one of the best preserved Greek temples in the world.
+The impressive remains of five Doric temples comprise this richly preserved fifth-century BC site, resplendent with 1,000-year-old olive trees and diverse Mediterranean flora.
+Visit the 2,000-year-old Temple of Concord, one of the best-preserved Greek temples in the world.

 Syracuse | Masterful Mosaics

-Set out for Syracuse today, stopping en route in Piazza Armerina to view the stunning mosaics of the 15th-century Roman Villa del Casale.
-This beautiful Roman Villa consists of 4,000 square yards of mosaics, still perfectly intact.
-Marvel at the colorful, 60-meter-long depiction of a hunt, in which groups of men struggle and sweat as they capture ferocious animals.
+Set out for Syracuse today, stopping en route in Piazza Armerina to view the stunning mosaics of the fourth-century Roman Villa del Casale.
+The remains of this beautiful aristocratic estate contain over 4,000 square yards of mosaics, preserved in near-perfect condition.
+Marvel at the colorful, 200-foot-long depiction of a hunt, in which groups of men struggle and sweat as they capture ferocious animals.
 Proceed to Caltagirone, well known for its ceramics.
 Sicilian ceramics date back to medieval times, when pottery was used especially for pharmaceutical purposes, tableware, and to decorate royal or noble homes.
 Enjoy lunch at your leisure before continuing to Syracuse, where you check in to your hotel.